voidshine/dameo_book/Game02.md

 Diagr.
 23

-Now it's immediately losing the move
+Now it's immediately losing, the move

 *46...      a3a2?*
 *47.b7a8    a2:h2*
 *48.h1:h3   f3g2*
+*49.a8a1     ...*

-*49.a8a1, 2:0,  as the white king controls the h8 field.
+2:0, as the white king controls the h8 field.

 It looks better

 *46...      a3a8*
 *47.g2h2    f4g3*